AsterDW/FiveWordFinder/README.md

 2. Select the evaluation strategy.
    - 1 Runs the process in a single work loop.
 (This is the slowest method.)
    - 2 runs the process in parallel (This is the one I used for the above times)
+3. Select option Y or N to write output list to the screen when finished.
-3. Once the process is complete it will write the found cliques to the screen and to a tab delimited file 'found_cliques.txt' in the application folder.
+4. Once the process is complete it will write the found cliques to the screen and to a tab delimited file 'found_cliques.txt' in the application folder.
 ![Console](SampleImages/Console.png)

 ### Windows WPF UI